DAVINTLAB/preprocessing-profiling/README.md

 ## Installation

-Preprocessing Profiling can be installed by running *TBC*```pip install https://github.com/alesspaz/preprocessing-profiling/archive/master.zip```.
+Preprocessing Profiling can be installed by running ```pip install https://github.com/DAVINTLAB/preprocessing-profiling/archive/master.zip```.

 ## Usage

-Preprocessing Profiling will return its report in the form of a page written in HTML like *TBC* [this one](http://htmlpreview.github.io/?https://github.com/lucasAL1000/Teste/example_report.html).
+Preprocessing Profiling will return its report in the form of a page written in HTML like [this one](https://github.com/DAVINTLAB/preprocessing-profiling/blob/master/example_report.html).

 ### Getting started